NYU-OTS/SwaggerCheck/README.md

 ## Testing the program

-The include test API is generated from the default Visual Studio API template for .NET Core 2.0, with minor adjustment to make it 1.1 compatiable.
+The include Test API is generated from the default Visual Studio API template for .NET Core 2.0, with minor adjustment to make it 1.1 compatiable.

 ## Using the program